OfficeDev/teams-toolkit/packages/vscode-extension/media/itp/itp.md

 ![Phone verification](./phoneverification.png)

-- Now you have an instant sandbox.
-You can sign in Teams Toolkit with admin or users account in this tenant, and the sideloading permission is pre-configured.
+## Now you have an instant sandbox.

+>Note: You can use the newly created “*.onmicorosoft.com” accounts to log in to Teams Toolkit for VS Code.
+The sideloading permission has already been configured.

 ![Instant sandbox](./m365-dev-program-instant-sandbox.png)